AMillsy/Find-that-Place/README.md

 ![Location Shown on the google maps](./assets/images/PlacesOnMap.png)

 ### 4. The list of places will be shown on the bottom of the page, and a map will be displayed on the right side.
-The map will be centered around the specified location, and markers will indicate the positions of the pubs.
+The map will be centered around the specified location, and markers will indicate the positions of the places.

 ![Places with information](./assets/images/PlacesWithInfo.png)